FranciscoOnt/checkout-sdk-js/docs/interfaces/googlepaypaymentinitializeoptions.md

 enter their payment details via a modal.
 You can hook into events emitted by the modal by providing the callbacks listed below.

+A set of options that are required to initialize the GooglePay payment method

+If the customer chooses to pay with GooglePay, they will be asked to enter their payment details via a modal.
+You can hook into events emitted by the modal by providing the callbacks listed below.

 ## Hierarchy

 * **GooglePayPaymentInitializeOptions**